-Figure 15.
-Need to Cut Non-probation Officer Staff by Jurisdiction Type
+Figure 10.
+Need to Cut Non-Probation Officer Staff

-Figure 16.
+Figure 11.
 Need to Cut Probation Officer Staff

 Finally, the possibility of reducing the number of probation officers within a jurisdiction rated very similar to the previous item asking about non-probation officer reductions.
-As before, 58% of the chiefs disagreed with the idea that probation officer staff reductions might be necessary to implement major adjustments to the salary schedule.
-The overall responses are illustrated in Figure 16 with the responses by jurisdiction size and type in Figures 17 and 18.
+As shown in Figure 11, about 76% of the chiefs disagreed with the idea that probation officer staff reductions might be necessary to implement major adjustments to the salary schedule.